aromatt/side-cli/README.md

 these are obscure features and frankly not very easy to use.

 copipe shines in these situations:
-- your data uses a mixture of encodings, e.g. base64 in TSV
+- your data contains a mixture of encodings, e.g. base64 in TSV
-- your filter mangles lines, but you need to preserve them
+- you have a filter mangles lines, but you need to preserve them
-- you are using xargs or awk to spin up subprocesses, but would prefer not to pay the cost of spawning a new process for every input line
+- you're using xargs or awk to process lines in subprocesses, but would prefer not to pay the cost of spawning a new process for every line

 ### Background
 The idea is borrowed from an audio mixing technique called